 Ignore it.
 Not the best strategy, but if you keep chugging along so will they.
 Just switch everything on the day of, and move on.
 Kids are resilient.
 Just try to keep their routine (mostly) intact.
-Just because it’s lighter outside longer doesn’t mean do a later dinner.

 photo: Aikawa Ke via Flickr

 Bit by bit.
-You can try moving the clock 15 minutes forward (or back depending on spring vs. autumn) for a few days leading up to DST.
+You can try moving the clock 15 minutes back (or forward depending on spring vs. autumn) for a few days leading up to DST.
 This will help set your kids’ little clocks before the big day so it won’t be a big shock the day of.
 Consider arming them with a cute (and practical) alarm clock to help make the transition a bit easier.

 Be consistent.
-If you move up or back sleep time, make sure you work to do the same with wake up time, breakfast, lunch, dinner etc. Their entire day from top to bottom should still feel the same, even if you’re adjusting and fudging with timing.
+If you do move back sleep time, make sure you work to do the same with wake up time, breakfast, lunch, dinner etc. Their entire day from top to bottom should still feel the same, even if you’re adjusting and fudging with timing.
 They shouldn’t even notice a change, especially if they’re too young to tell time.

 — Felissa Allard